aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/powerpoint-charts/chart-formatting/_index.md

 ```

 ## **Set Font Properties for Chart**
-Aspose.Slides for Java provides support for setting the font related properties for the chart.
+Aspose.Slides for PHP via Java provides support for setting the font related properties for the chart.
 Please follow the steps below for setting the font properties for chart.

 - Instantiate [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class object.
 - Add chart on the slide.